VC-CodeLabs/Subarray_Odyssey/README.md

 Non-Empty Subarray: Every valid input array will contain at least one integer.

 📤 Submission Guidelines
 Fork the Repository: Begin by forking the challenge repository.
-This will be your staging ground for greatness.\n Code Your Solution: In your chosen high-performance language.
+This will be your staging ground for greatness.
+Code Your Solution: In your chosen high-performance language.
 Remember, efficiency is key!
 Naming Convention: Name your solution file using the following convention: <your_name>_solution.* (replace <your_name> with your actual name and * with the appropriate file extension for your language).
 Merge Request: Once you're confident in your epic solution, submit it by creating a merge request to the original repository.
 Make sure your merge request title is clear and descriptive.
 All merge requests will remain open and un-merged until Monday morning.